One of my more popular posts to help explain a relief or temporary relief hearing Updated for 2016.

 Often times in a divorce if the two parties cannot agree on what I like to call “the rules” of the divorce such as who pays which bills, when each parent has the kids, who lives in the house etc., etc., then your lawyer may suggest filing a “Motion For Temporary Relief” This is a legal document that is filed in court and is usually very specific in what is asked for.

-There are some rules that must be followed however; in Minnesota a temporary relief hearings cannot be heard for at least 14 days after the motion is filed, but as a practical matter with the current backlog in Minnesota family courts it will take a month or even two before you will get into court.
+There are some rules (the rules for Minnesota Family Court are here if you really want to read them) that must be followed however; in Minnesota a temporary relief hearings cannot be heard for at least 14 days after the motion is filed, but as a practical matter with the current backlog in Minnesota family courts it will take a month or even two before you will get into court.
 This means that for that a few months you will have to work with your soon to be ex to resolve the day to day issues. this is critical to keep in mind because you should be looking at the future and on the horizon to try and anticipate problems, that might arise instead of seeking help for a current problem

 What Happens At A Temporary Relief Hearing?

 The actual hearing itself is pretty simple.
 You, as a client, sit there and listen while the lawyers argue.
 There is rarely (and I mean RARELY) ever live testimony at a temporary relief hearing and everything is instead submitted through affidavits, which are sworn statements you and your lawyer draft.
 There will be no Perry Mason moment at your temporary relief hearing where someone will admit to a past wrong or breakdown and cry.
-It’s all done via written argument and then summarized by the lawyer at the hearing.
+It’s all done via written argument and then summarized by the lawyer at the hearing by writing a memorandum of law.

 Again, this is why proper planning is critical!
 If you know that you need some money, perhaps a balloon payment is coming due and you can’t pay it, you should talk to your lawyer, try and resolve it and then only if it all fails, should you file this motion.
 It just takes so long to get answer you need to be a little proactive.